HAL/NAL Regional Transport Aircraft: Development

 In 2007, Hindustan Aeronautics Limited (HAL) and the National Aerospace Laboratories (NAL) jointly designed and developed a 70-seater civil regional aircraft.
 NAL had held discussions with Pratt & Whitney (Canada) and General Electric (U.S.) for an engine.
 The NAL-designed RTA-70 is meant to fly short-haul routes and compete with planes of French-Italian aircraft maker Avions de Transport Régional (ATR), a leading exporter of turboprop aircraft to the Indian subcontinent.

 In 2010 at the Indian Aviation exhibition held in Hyderabad, a proposed cabin was on display and more details on the specifications of the aircraft had been revealed.

 On 23 December 2010, it was announced that the Indian government had asked NAL to consider the use of turbofan engines on the RTA-70.
 According to an NAL official, the use of a jet engine was seen as "a stepping stone to the high end" by the government.

 In September 2019, it was reported that NAL was holding meetings with the Minister of Science and Technology for the plan of 70-seater civil aircraft.
 Regional transport aircraft has always been in the long-term vision.
 After getting in-principle approval from the Ministry of Science and Technology, Ministry of Civil Aviation, Ministry of Finance and the Prime Minister's Office, preliminary design phase will be completed in one-and-a-half year and will be submitted to government for approval.
 Further development was to start after government sanctions the project.
 In February 2021, it was announced that NAL had finally got permission to design and develop a 90 seater airliner and expecting operations of aircraft from 2026 onwards.

 On 26 December 2024, it was reported that a Special-Purpose Vehicle (SPV) company will be established with stakeholders from both public and private sectors to develop and approve the design of India's first Commuter Aircraft with a range of 600-700 km.
 The SPV, to be formed under Section 8 of the Companies Act, will decide whether to proceed with the RTA-90 programme or initiate a "clean sheet design".
 The Ministry of Civil Aviation has sought approval from the Ministry of Finance to form the entity.
 The SPV will have a tenure of 5 years and will not receive initial funding but will be funded later as it crosses "clearly defined milestones".
 Later, a single company or a Joint Venture (JV) entity will be selected to manufacture the aircraft under the SPV's guidance.
 The project is a part of the Bharatiya Vayuyan Adhiniyam, 2024.
 The National Aerospace Laboratory (NAL) is already designing the RTA-90 aircraft which is to be manufactured by Hindustan Aeronautics Limited (HAL).

+On 21 January 2026, Moneycontrol reported that the Government is likely to allocate Rs 12,511 crore($1.36 billion) to set up a special purpose vehicle (SPV) for developing a regional transport aircraft, with the bulk of the money earmarked for certification, testing and infrastructure rather than just design.
+Breakdown of costs: